 Urinary Tract and Kidney Infections in Pregnancy

-A urinary tract infection (UTI) is a very common medical complication of pregnancy.
+A urinary tract infection (UTI) is a very common health problem of pregnancy.
+A UTI

-Untreated, a UTI can cause serious problems in pregnancy.
+can cause serious problems in pregnancy if it's not treated.
 Normal urine is sterile.

-It contains fluids, salts, and waste products.
-It is free of bacteria, viruses, and
+It has fluids, salts, and waste products.
+It doesn't have bacteria, viruses, or fungi.

-fungi.
-The tissues of the bladder are isolated from urine and toxic substances by
+The tissues of the bladder are kept apart from urine and toxic substances by a coating.

-a coating that discourages bacteria from attaching and growing on the bladder wall.
+This coating helps prevent bacteria from attaching and growing on the bladder wall.

 The main parts of the urinary tract are:

 Two kidneys.
-A pair of purplish-brown organs located below the ribs toward the middle
+Purplish-brown organs that sit below the ribs toward the middle of the back.

 Two ureters.
 Narrow tubes that carry urine from the kidneys to the bladder.

 Bladder.
-A triangle-shaped, hollow organ located in the lower belly.
+A triangle-shaped, hollow organ in the lower belly.

 Two sphincter muscles.
-Circular muscles that help keep urine from leaking by closing
+Circular muscles that help keep urine from leaking.
+They do this by closing tightly

 Urethra.
-The tube that allows urine to pass outside the body.
+The tube that allows urine to pass from the bladder to outside the body.

 Types of infections